Eurodesk

 Eurodesk is an international non-profit association created in 1990.
 It is a European network of European, national and local information centers for young people and those working with them.
-It offers youth information on international learning and participation opportunities and is an organisation supported by the Erasmus+ programme (2014–2020).
+It offers youth information on international learning and participation opportunities and is an organisation supported by the Erasmus+ programme (2014–2027).
 In 2004, Eurodesk – in cooperation with the European Commission - launched the European Youth Portal.

 Mission and services

-Eurodesk has 39 offices in 37 countries and a network of more than 2.000 multipliers.
-In those centres/offices the Eurodesk multipliers carry out Eurodesk's mission which is ‘to raise awareness among young people on learning mobility opportunities and encourage them to become active citizens.’
-The Eurodesk network provides young people with support and information about actual mobility opportunities in Europe and world-wide.
+Eurodesk has 38 offices in 36 countries and a network of more than 4.000 multipliers and ambassadors.
+In those centres/offices, the Eurodesk multipliers carry out Eurodesk's mission, which is ‘to raise awareness among young people on learning mobility opportunities and encourage them to become active citizens.’
+The Eurodesk network provides young people with support and information about actual mobility opportunities in Europe and worldwide.
 Furthermore, they offer opportunities to participate in European youth dialogues and consultations and develop their own youth projects.
-It manages a database of opportunities called the “Eurodesk Opportunity Finder” with over 250 programmes open to young people in Europe.
-Each year, the Eurodesk network carries out a European campaign “Time to Move” aimed to inform young people about such opportunities.
+It manages a database of opportunities called the "Eurodesk Opportunity Finder" with over 250 programmes open to young people in Europe.
+Each year, the Eurodesk network carries out a European campaign "Time to Move" aimed to inform young people about such opportunities.